 The simple answer is yes.
 The best way is to look at the investment option you have chosen within your fund.
 All funds offer a range of investment options you can choose from, ranging from very safe (defensive) investments, up to those that carry more risk, but also the potential for high growth.

 Usually you can split your super across a number of investment options to spread any risk and still enjoy potentially higher returns.

-Many Industry SuperFunds offer self-directed investment options which allow members to have a high degree of control over investment options, including the ability to invest funds at an individual company level i.e. ASX 300 options.
+Many Industry SuperFunds offer self-directed investment options which allow members to have a high degree of control over their investment options, including the ability to invest funds at an individual company level e.g. ASX 300 options.

 The rate of return you receive when you make a self-directed investment could be higher or lower than that received by members who rely on the decisions of the fund’s investment managers.
-APRA data shows that for the year ended 30 June 2013 the whole of fund rate of return for Industry SuperFunds was 14%. *
+APRA data shows that 5 Year Annualised Returns to 2016 for Industry SuperFunds was 8.3%. *